HumanCellAtlas/kube-deployment/README.md

 # Install and Upgrade Core Ingest Backend Services (mongo, redis, rabbit)

 ## Install backend services (mongo, redis, rabbit)
-Coming Soon
+1. Make sure you have followed all the instructions to create a cluster
+2. `cd infra`
+2. `make deploy-backend-services-ENVNAME` where ENVNAME is the name of the environment you are trying to create.

 ## Upgrade backend services (mongo, redis, rabbit)
 Coming soon

-# Deploy and Upgrade Core Ingest Applications
+# Deploy and Upgrade Ingest Applications

-Core Applications:
+## Deploy one kubernetes dockerized applications to an environment (aws)
+1. Make sure you have followed the instructions above to create or access an existing eks cluster
+2. Change the branch or tag in `config/environment_ENVNAME` if needed where ENVNAME is the environment you are deploying to.
+3. `cd apps`
+4. `make deploy-app-APPNAME` where APPNAME is the name of the ingest application.
+For example, `make deploy-app-ingest-core`

+## Create helm chart for new ingest application
+Coming soon

-## Deploy one or all kubernetes dockerized applications (aws)
+## Deploy all kubernetes dockerized applications to an environment (aws)
 Coming soon

 ## Deploy ingest auth lambda application (aws)